darlinghq/darling-docs/src/build-instructions.md

 Another way to speed up the build is to run `make` with multiple jobs.
 For this, run `make -j8` instead, where 8 is a number of current jobs to run of your choosing.
 In general, avoid running more jobs than twice the amount CPU cores of your machine.

+If you still want to build JavaScriptCore and have a bit of RAM to spare, JavaScriptCore also supports a build mode known as ["unified builds"](https://blogs.gnome.org/mcatanzaro/2018/02/17/on-compiling-webkit-now-twice-as-fast/).
+This build mode can cut JSC build times in half, at the expense of causing slightly higher RAM usage.
+This build mode can be enabled in Darling by adding `-DJSC_UNIFIED_BUILD=ON` when configuring the build.

 If you run LLDB and encounter messages indicating a lack of debug symbols, make sure you are doing a debug build.
 To do this, use the `-DCMAKE_BUILD_TYPE=Debug`.

 Darling tries to stick to a standard macOS installation as much as possible.
 However, if you would like to build and install some additional packages (such as GNU tar), you can add `-DADDITIONAL_PACKAGES=ON`.